Local railway company crests

 & the West Midlands

-Reader Galleries
+Reader's Galleries

 Photos submitted by readers of Rail Around Birmingham

 Since Rail Around Birmingham first went onto the WWW in 2003, I have received some fascinating photographs kindly sent to me by readers of the site.
-Until now I've displayed some of these shots in the Miscellaneous section but as I am fortunate enough to have a growing collection of photos from people who have enjoyed the site, I felt it time to setup a dedicated section of the site to display their work.
+Until now I've displayed some of these shots in the reader_photos section but as I am fortunate enough to have a growing collection of photos from people who have enjoyed the site, I felt it time to setup a dedicated section of the site to display their work.
+Should anyone wish to see their photographs of the region's railways displayed on this site, please feel free to contact me through the Contact page as I am always pleased to display the work of readers.

 I'm very fortunate to be able to present the four photographs below of Hockley Goods station.
 As far as I am aware they have never been published before and came to light during the clearance of Linread Automotive who occupied premises at 33 Pitsford Street which borders the facilities.
 The photos are stamped 'GWR 1908' on the rear and give a fascinating glimpse of the goods workings at the turn of the last century.
 My thanks to Brian Shanahan for sending them to me.